salmanalibanani/salmanalibanani.com/content/post/where-does-a-business-rule-live.md

 A useful way to judge this design is to imagine a developer joining the team six months from now.
 They are given a ticket that changes what approved means.
 They did not attend the original meetings.
 They do not know why the report has that strange condition.
 They do not know about the SQL incident from a decade ago.

 That future developer matters.
 When we write code, we are not only telling the computer what to do today.
 We are also leaving something behind for someone else to read later.
 In that sense, code is a kind of time capsule.
-One day it will be opened by a different civilisation i.e. a developer with limited context, and a ticket that says “small approval change”.
+One day it will be opened by a different civilization: a developer with limited context and a ticket that says “small approval change”.

 What helps that developer avoid mistakes?
 A clear business definition helps.
 An authoritative implementation helps.
 A visible list of known copies helps.
 Test scenarios that repeat the same business examples across the front end, backend, and report help even more.